 So, I’m an Intern at Minilemon: Kicking Things Off

-In an unexpected turn of events, I landed an internship as a backend developer at a relatively new tech company, Minilemon Technology, this month.
-The recruitment process was expedited due to some stories that might be better served for another time.
-The people in the company seem chill and friendly, considering the small size and startup-like culture.
-We work remotely with flexible working hours, though I chose a more predictable 9-to-5 time.
-We have a lot of unpaid1 interns here, who are mostly university students.
+I landed an internship as a backend developer at a relatively new tech company called Minilemon Technology this month.
+The people there seem chill and friendly; it’s a small, startup-y setup.
+We work remotely with flexible working hours, but I’m sticking to a standard 9–5.
+We’ve got a bunch of unpaid1 interns—mostly university students.
 It’s a six-month gig, so I’m planning to soak up as much as I can.
-There’s also a chance of going full-time if my performance is satisfactory, so I’m pretty excited.
+There’s also a chance of going full-time if things go well, so I’m pretty excited.
+I mostly want to document the start of this—and maybe keep myself accountable while I learn.

-For the first week, I was assigned an experimental project to ease myself into the company.
-It will be a simple app that connects photographers and their photo subjects, with a smidge of AI performing some facial recognition and obfuscation.
-It was inspired by a trend called “pelari kalcer2,” which my out-of-touch self unfortunately wasn’t aware of before.
-I’ll be working in the open, on their public GitHub org, so it should be fine to write this here.
-And it will mostly focus on tackling experimental/new tech stacks, with the stated goal of a working prototype/MVP within a few weeks.
+For the first week, I was assigned an experimental “onboarding” project: a simple app that connects photographers and the people getting photographed, with a smidge of AI for face detection and masking.
+It’s inspired by a trend called pelari kalcer2, which I somehow hadn’t heard of until now.
+I’ll be working in the open on their public GitHub org, so it should be fine to write this here.
+The idea is to use it as a ramp-up project and aim for a working MVP within a few weeks.

-For the next few days, I’ll be supercharging my learning on this stack.
-I might or might not post (or make a note) about something related to them if I stumble upon interesting tidbits along the way.
-I’d also discussed this list and its learning path with Gemini, but it basically boils down to: RTFM.
-Their official documentation is often a good enough starting point, especially for someone with my background, just trying to transfer knowledge.
+For the next few days, I’ll focus my learning on this stack.
+I might or might not post (or make a note) about the stack if I stumble upon interesting tidbits along the way.
+I also discussed the list (and a learning path) with Gemini, but it boils down to: RTFM.
+Their official documentation is often a good starting point, especially for someone with my background trying to transfer knowledge.

 I know, I know.
-RTFM is the consensus with learning most tech-related stuff.
+RTFM is the usual advice for learning most tech stuff.
 But I just want to be extra sure, y’know.
-One can’t be too cautious… Oh, have I told you that I’m the type of person who opens hundreds of browser tabs during research of basically anything—even mundane stuff?
+One can’t be too cautious… Oh, have I told you that I’m the type of person who opens hundreds of browser tabs when researching basically anything—even for mundane stuff?
 Anyway, wish me luck. 🙂

 Footnotes